digital-land/digital-land/content/guidance/pipeline/index.md

 If we have made any changes to the data standard over time, the header names in a published resource may not have been updated to meet the new standard.

 We may also be able to identify and correctly map typos.
-For example, we can confidently map both `HazourdousSubstances` and `HazardousSubtances` to the correct header: `HazardousSubstances`.
+For example, we can confidently map both `HazourdousSubstances` and `HazardousSubtances` to the correctly spelled header: `HazardousSubstances`.

 {{% cta-box %}}
 We found ~800 different [column headers](https://github.com/digital-land/brownfield-land-collection/blob/master/index/count/column.csv) that were submitted to the brownfield land data collection, and which we have attempted to map against 20 headers in the standard.